-Although these following principles about image and character are pulled from an article I wrote years ago about O.J.
-Simpson, they still prove just as true today as they did then.
+Although these following principles about image and character are pulled from an article I wrote years ago, they still prove just as true today as they did then.

 The difference between image and character.
 Image is what you are on a football field, in a movie, and in Hertz commercials.
 Character is what you are in the dark, when no one but God is looking.
 What are the traits it takes to get and stay famous?
 In many cases the answer includes a mammoth ego, self-absorption, and an impassioned craving for public approval.
 These very traits that compel one to pursue fame both reflect and produce a private inner life lacking in substance and integrity.

 Anyone can look good in front of an audience, or even in front of their friends.
 It’s an entirely different thing to stand naked before God, to be known as you truly are on the inside.
 “Do not consider his appearance or his height . . .
 The Lord does not look at the things man looks at. man looks at the outward appearance, but the LORD looks at the heart” (1 Samuel 16:7).

 The difference between a hero and a celebrity.
 Fame is one thing.
 Virtue is another.
 The two aren’t even remotely related.
 In fact, the more famous you become the harder it is to cultivate and retain virtue.
 Being a hero is something entirely different than being a celebrity.
 Celebrities are just people with good looks, talent, money, and the ability to draw attention to themselves.
 Heroes are people who stand courageously for what is right, often against the tide of public opinion, and at great cost to themselves.